Actifio/AGMPowerCLI/UsageExamples.md

 * ```-projectid avwservicelab1``` The Project we will examine for new Compute Engine Instances
 * ```-zone australia-southeast1-b``` The Zone we will examine for new Compute Engine Instances

-We then specify additional options to control how backups are run:
+We then specify additional options to control whether the discovered instances are managed with a backup plan:

 * ```-backup``` To specify that all discovered Compute Engine Instances should have a backup plan applied
 * ```-bootonly``` To specify that all discovered Compute Engine Instances should only have their boot drives protected by any backup plan